Pelvic Inflammatory Disease

 English

-Ruth Lathi is a Reproductive Medicine provider in Sunnyvale, California.
+Ruth Lathi is a Reproductive Medicine provider practicing medicine in Sunnyvale, California.
 Dr. Lathi is rated as an Elite provider by MediFind in the treatment of Pelvic Inflammatory Disease.
-Her top areas of expertise are Infertility, Endometritis, Pelvic Inflammatory Disease, Mosaicism, and Intrauterine Device Insertion.
+She is also highly rated in 7 other conditions, according to our data.
+Her clinical expertise encompasses Infertility, Endometritis, Pelvic Inflammatory Disease, Mosaicism, and Intrauterine Device Insertion.

 What are the possible complications of Pelvic Inflammatory Disease?